Jens-Erik Mai is professor at the University of Copenhagen, Royal School of Library and Information Science in Denmark.

 Recent talks and publications have focused on the nature of information quality, the conceptual configuration of information science, and the notion of information.

 He teaches courses on classification, design of controlled vocabularies, information ethics, knowledge media, and the theoretical foundation of information studies.

 Jens-Erik currently serves on the Board of Directors of the Association for Information Science and Technology (ASIS&T), as the Series Editor for Emerald's Library and Information Science book series, and as a member of the editorial boards for Knowledge Organization and Aslib Proceedings.
-He was the general Conference Chair for iConference 2012 held in Toronto and is the general Conference Chair for 77th ASIS&T Annual Meeting to be held Oct.
-31 - Nov.
-4, 2014 in Seattle.
+He was the general Conference Chair for iConference 2012 held in Toronto and the general Conference Chair for 77th ASIS&T Annual Meeting held in Seatlle in Nov.
+2014.

 Jens-Erik was previously associate professor at the Faculty of Information, University of Toronto, where he also served as Vice Dean and Acting Dean.
 Prior to that he was a faculty member at the Information School of the University of Washington where he also co-directed the Center for Human-Information Interaction.

 He earned his Ph.D. in Library and Information Science from the University of Texas at Austin as a Fulbright Scholar and his Master and Bachelor degrees from the Royal School of Library and Information Science, Denmark.